digital-archives/HISTGA1011/slides/week_02_slide_deck.md

 # Definition: Consumers

-__Consumers__ can be described as the users of the OAIS.
+__Consumers__ are the the users of the OAIS.

----

 # Definition: Designated Community

-__A Designated Community__ is a special type of consumer that describes the primary users or people accessing the information preserved within the OAIS.
+__A Designated Community__ is a special type of __consumer__ that describes the primary users or people accessing the information preserved within the OAIS.

 <!--presenter notes